There’s no denying that since its launch in 2007, Airbnb has disrupted the travel and hospitality industry drastically.

 In this article, we’ll explore some reasons the hospitality industry can give guests to encourage them to choose hotels over Airbnb for their next stay.

-Hotels provide a certain consistent level of service quality that most Airbnb rentals really can’t match.
+Hotels are subject to brand standards and provide a certain consistent level of service quality that most Airbnb rentals really can’t match.
 For example, you can expect standardized amenities and services (cleanliness, hygiene, concierge, room service, etc.) from hotels regardless of their location.
 Essentially, what you see online — room size, amenities, food and drink options, etc. — is exactly what you get.

 However, with Airbnb, the quality of accommodation and services can vary greatly depending on the host and location.
 As such, uncleanliness is often the most common reason for guests giving them a bad review.